Roald Dahl: Death and legacy

 Roald Dahl died on 23 November 1990, at the age of 74 of a rare cancer of the blood, myelodysplastic syndrome, in Oxford, and was buried in the cemetery at the Church of St Peter and St Paul, Great Missenden, Buckinghamshire, England.
+His obituary in The Times was titled "Death silences Pied Piper of the macabre".
 According to his granddaughter, the family gave him a "sort of Viking funeral".
 He was buried with his snooker cues, some very good burgundy, chocolates, HB pencils and a power saw.
 Today, children continue to leave toys and flowers by his grave.

-In November 1996, the Roald Dahl Children's Gallery was opened at the Buckinghamshire County Museum in nearby Aylesbury.
+In 1996, the Roald Dahl Children's Gallery was opened at the Buckinghamshire County Museum in nearby Aylesbury.
 The main-belt asteroid 6223 Dahl, discovered by Czech astronomer Antonín Mrkos, was named in his memory in 1996.

 In 2002, one of Cardiff Bay's modern landmarks, the Oval Basin plaza, was renamed Roald Dahl Plass.
 Plass is Norwegian for "place" or "square", alluding to the writer's Norwegian roots.
 There have also been calls from the public for a permanent statue of him to be erected in Cardiff.
 In 2016, the city celebrated the centenary of Dahl's birth in Llandaff.
 Welsh Arts organisations, including National Theatre Wales, Wales Millennium Centre and Literature Wales, came together for a series of events, titled Roald Dahl 100, including a Cardiff-wide City of the Unexpected, which marked his legacy.

 Dahl's charitable commitments in the fields of neurology, haematology and literacy during his life have been continued by his widow since his death, through Roald Dahl's Marvellous Children's Charity, formerly known as the Roald Dahl Foundation.
-The charity provides care and support to seriously ill children and young people throughout the UK.
-In June 2005, the Roald Dahl Museum and Story Centre in the author's home village Great Missenden was officially opened by Cherie Blair, wife of UK Prime Minister Tony Blair, to celebrate the work of Roald Dahl and advance his work in literacy education.
+The charity provides care and support to seriously ill children and young people throughout Britain.
+In June 2005, the Roald Dahl Museum and Story Centre in the author's home village Great Missenden was officially opened by Cherie Blair, wife of then British Prime Minister Tony Blair, to celebrate the work of Roald Dahl and advance his work in literacy education.
 Over 50,000 visitors from abroad, mainly from Australia, Japan, the United States and Germany, travel to the village museum every year.